syncfusion-content/javascript-docs/js/Electron.md

-Electron (Previously known as Atom Shell) is used create a cross platform desktop application for different OS like Linux, Windows and OS X by using JavaScript and able to achieve native API supports.
+Electron (Previously known as Atom Shell) is used create a cross platform desktop application for different OS like Linux, Windows and OS X by using JavaScript and able to access platform specific native API's.